d5/tengo/docs/runtime-types.md

 - `bytes(x)`: tries to convert `x` into bytes; returns `undefined` if failed
   - `bytes(N)`: as a special case this will create a Bytes variable with the given size `N` (only if `N` is int)
 - `time(x)`: tries to convert `x` into time; returns `undefined` if failed
+- See [Builtins](https://github.com/d5/tengo/blob/master/docs/builtins.md) for the full list of builtin functions.

 ## Type Checking Builtin Functions